 Upon graduating from New York University in 2007, she decided to turn her passion for health, fitness and running into her career and devoted her life to helping others achieve their fitness goals.
 She became an International Sports Sciences Association Certified Personal Trainer and Run Coach upon graduation and has been taking the New York City fitness scene by storm ever since, quickly becoming one of the most sought after trainers/race coaches in Manhattan.
-She has helped countless people reach their running goals and incorporate balance and wellness into their day to day lives.
+Daphnie founded the private personal training company Defined by Daphnie and created the popular HIIT IT!
+High Intensity Interval Training workout.
+Daphnie has helped countless people reach their running goals and incorporate balance and wellness into their day to day lives.
 She herself has run countless half marathons and marathons all over the country.
-She is looking forward to coaching the Team Challenge runners for the second season in a row.
+Daphnie is looking forward to coaching the Team Challenge runners for the second season in a row.
 There are no words to describe how much she loves being a part of the incredible Team Challenge team!

 Stuart grew up in England, came to the United States at the age of 18 and has been living in New York City for 2 years.
 He grew up playing golf, soccer and many other sports that helped teach the importance of exercise plays in an active lifestyle.
 He chose golf as his main sport growing up, going on to represent his country at the junior level and receiving a scholarship to play at the NCAA division 1 level.
 Playing golf at the highest amateur level showed him the dedication one needs to reach their goals in their chosen sport and now he has made it his mission to help runners all over the New York City area be the best they can be.
 In 2006, he was diagnosed with Crohns.
 This greatly impacted his collegiate career and showed hm how the disease can affect even the healthiest of athletes.
 Since his diagnosis he has been through multiple courses of almost every drug known to help Crohns, but saw no long term cure.
 After the last does of medication left him in the hospital, he was admitted and went through surgery in 2010.
 After the surgery he found the CCFA, and discovered the benefits running can have on the body and in keeping symptoms under control.
 Since December 2010 he has completed 3 Team Challenge seasons, first as a participant and then two as a mentor.
 Now he is the Assistant Coach and will be helping every single participant train and cross the finish line.